- About us

 - Present Knowledge: Supporting access to current scientific and technical knowledge of direct use to the practising veterinary surgeon and veterinary nurse;

-- Future knowledge: Helping to integrate new evidence-based research into veterinary practice, namely through projects that contribute to evidence-base practice.
+- Future knowledge: Helping to integrate new evidence-based research into veterinary practice, namely through projects that contribute to evidence-based practice.

 Our grants have a clear and thematic link with our vision, with a primary focus on evidence-based veterinary medicine.